Checkmarx/Kotlin-SCP/src/m2-insecure-data-storage/README.md

 The [Android ecosystem][7] provides several ways to store data for an app.
-The kind of storage used by developers depends on the kind of data stored, the usage of the data and also whether the data should be kept private or shared to other apps.
+The kind of storage used by developers depends on the kind of data stored, the usage of the data, and also whether the data should be kept private or shared to other apps.

 The following solutions are provided by Android: